SpotlightKid/pynsmclient/README.md

 to install `nsmclient.py` system-wide.
 Both variants are equally good.
 Just copying it to your own source tree does not require your users to install nsmclient themselves.
-Since this is a really small lib I recommend this approach.
+Since this is a really small lib, I recommend this approach.

 In your own program:

     import nsmclient

-`NSMClient` is an abstract base class.
-You must sub-classs it and implement at least the following methods and properties:
+The `nsmclient` module provides `NSMClient`, an abstract base class.
+You must sub-class it and implement at least the following methods:

     def MyApp(nsmclient.NSMClient):